 Research

-In my PhD research, I conducted a series of studies focusing on task-oriented interactions between humans and between humans and machines.
-The notion of mutual understanding was central, also known as grounding in psycholinguistics, in particular how people establish understanding in conversations and what interactional phenomena are present in that process.
-Addressing the gap in computational models of understanding, interactions in my studies are observed through multisensory input and evaluated with statistical and machine-learning models.
-Miscommunication is ordinary in human conversations and therefore embodied computer interfaces interacting with humans are subject to a large number of conversational failures.
-Investigating how these interfaces can evaluate human responses to distinguish whether spoken utterances are understood has been one of the central contributions of my dissertation.
+In my PhD and PostDoc research, I conducted a series of studies on task-oriented interactions between humans and between humans and machines, with a focus on mutual understanding - commonly referred to as grounding in psycholinguistics.
+My work explored how understanding is established in conversations and the interactional phenomena involved in this process.
+Addressing gaps in computational models of understanding, my studies utilised multisensory input and were evaluated using statistical and machine-learning models.
+Given that miscommunication is common in human conversations, my research examined how embodied computer interfaces can assess human responses to determine whether spoken utterances are understood, a central contribution of my dissertation.

-Some of our work describes studies on how humans establish understanding incrementally and how they co-produce utterances to resolve misunderstandings in joint-construction tasks.
-Utilising interaction paradigms from human-human settings, we have conducted studies that describe collaborative interactions between humans and machines with two central manipulations: embodiment and conversational failures.
-The methods used investigated whether embodiment affects grounding behaviours among speakers and what verbal and non-verbal channels are utilised in response and recovery to miscommunication.
-For application to robotics and conversational user interfaces, we have developed failure detection systems predicting in real-time user uncertainty, paving the way for new multimodal computer interfaces that are aware of dialogue breakdown and system failures.
+Some of our studies investigated how humans incrementally establish understanding and collaboratively resolve misunderstandings in joint-construction tasks.
+Drawing from interaction paradigms in human-human communication, I examined collaborative interactions between humans and machines, focusing on two key factors: embodiment and conversational failures.
+These methods explored whether embodiment influences grounding behaviours and the verbal and non-verbal channels used to respond to and recover from miscommunication.
+To further enhance interaction, I integrated explainability, exploring how tailored explanations can improve user understanding of system decisions and foster alignment in collaborative tasks.
+For applications in robotics and conversational user interfaces, I have developed failure detection systems capable of predicting user uncertainty in real-time, paving the way for multimodal computer interfaces that can detect and respond to dialogue breakdowns, system failures, and user-specific needs for explanation.